-You enter the Boston Common Garage from Charles Street, which is 1-way going north between Boston Common and the Public Garden.
+Enter the Boston Common Garage from Charles Street, which is one-way going north between Boston Common and the Public Garden.
 The garage is easy to reach from Storrow Drive, I-93, and Mass Pike (I-90).

 Once you park and lock your car, be sure to note the letter (A, B, C, D, etc) of the aisle where you parked and the level you parked on.